 People do not always fully recover from their workplace injuries.
 As difficult as it may sound, permanent partial disability is something you will have to live with.
-And while it may seem as if you are useless and no longer hireable or valuable in the eyes of your employer, California workers’ compensation laws require employers to offer you job that lasts at least 12 months.
+And while it may seem as if you are useless and no longer hireable or valuable in the eyes of your employer, California workers’ compensation laws require employers to offer you a job that lasts at least 12 months.

 There are quite a few requirements that employers in Los Angeles and all across California have to comply with when offering work to their workers with permanent partial disability.
 And this is what our Los Angeles workplace injuries attorney from the Koszdin, Fields, Sherry & Katz law firm is going to discuss today.

 According to new California workers’ compensation laws, which came into effect in 2013, you must receive a “Notice of Offer of Regular, Modified, or Alternative Work” from the claims administrator within 60 days after he or she discovers that you have a permanent partial disability.
-However, this rule is applicable to your case only if you were injured in 2013 or later, and only if your permanent partial disability has become permanent and stationary.
+However, this rule applies to your case only if you were injured in 2013 or later, and only if your permanent partial disability has become permanent and stationary.

-Our workplace injuries attorney in Los Angeles explains that a report of your medical condition and the fact that you have a permanent partial disability that has become permanent and stationary (P&S) must be completed by your primary treating physician or another medical professional who was assigned to your workers compensation case.
+Our workplace injuries attorney in Los Angeles explains that a report of your medical condition and the fact that you have a permanent partial disability that has become permanent and stationary (P&S) must be completed by your primary treating physician or another medical professional who was assigned to your worker’s compensation case.

-If you are being offered work after becoming permanently partially disabled, make sure the conditions of the job offered meet the following requirements:
+If you are being offered work after becoming permanently partially disabled, make sure the conditions of the job offered to meet the following requirements:

 When you are being offered work by your employer after discovering that you have a permanent partial disability because of the workplace injury, the offer can be one of the following:

-Our Los Angeles workplace injuries attorney at the Koszdin, Fields, Sherry & Katz law firm warns that if the new job offer meets of all of the requirements, you have 30 days to accept the offer.
+Our Los Angeles workplace injuries attorney at the Koszdin, Fields, Sherry & Katz law firm warns that if the new job offer meets all of the requirements, you have 30 days to accept the offer.
 Failure to respond within 30 days automatically nullifies the offer.

 If you were injured in 2013 or later, and your employer has not sent you a job offer after discovering that you have a permanent partial disability following the on-the-job injury, the claims administrator will have to send you a supplemental job displacement benefit, also known as voucher, which can be worth up to $6,000.